pikepdf/pikepdf/docs/topics/streams.rst

 stream can be encoded with one or more filters.
 Images are a type of stream object.

+This is not the same type of object as Python's file-like I/O objects, which are sometimes called streams.

 Most of the interesting content in a PDF (images and content streams) are inside stream objects.